Justin Bieber: 2007–2009: Career beginnings and My World

 Bieber's first single, "One Time", was released to radio while Bieber was still recording his debut album.
-The song reached number 12 on the Canadian Hot 100 during its first week of release in July 2009, and peaked at number 17 on the Billboard Hot 100 chart in the United States.
-During fall 2009, it had success in international markets.
+The song reached number 12 on the Canadian Hot 100 during its first week of release in July 2009, and peaked at number 17 on the US Billboard Hot 100 chart in the United States.
+During late 2009, it had success in international markets.
 The song was certified platinum in Canada and the US and gold in Australia and New Zealand.
-His first release, an extended play titled My World, was released on November 17, 2009.
-The album's second single, "One Less Lonely Girl", and two promotional singles, "Love Me" and "Favorite Girl", were released exclusively on the iTunes Store and charted within the top 40 of the US Billboard Hot 100.
+His first release, an extended play (EP) titled My World, was released on November 17, 2009.
+Critics noted that material from the EP was inspired by American singer Chris Brown's early work.
+The album's second single, "One Less Lonely Girl", and two promotional singles, "Love Me" and "Favorite Girl", were released exclusively on the iTunes Store and charted within the top 40 of the Billboard Hot 100.
 As a result, he became the first solo artist to have four singles chart in the top 40 of the Hot 100 before the release of a debut album.

 "One Less Lonely Girl" was later also released to radio and peaked within the top 20 in Canada and the US, and was certified gold in the latter.
 Following the release of My World, Bieber became the first artist to have seven songs from a debut album chart on the Billboard Hot 100.
 My World was eventually certified platinum in the US and double platinum in both Canada and the United Kingdom.
 To promote the album, Bieber performed on several live shows such as mtvU's VMA 09 Tour, European program The Dome, YTV's The Next Star, The Today Show, The Wendy Williams Show, Lopez Tonight, The Ellen DeGeneres Show, It's On with Alexa Chung, Good Morning America, Chelsea Lately, and BET's 106 & Park.
 Bieber also guest starred in an episode of True Jackson, VP in late 2009.
-Bieber performed Ron Miller and Bryan Wells's "Someday at Christmas" for US president Barack Obama and First Lady Michelle Obama at the White House for Christmas in Washington, which aired on December 20, 2009, on US television broadcaster TNT.
+Bieber performed Ron Miller and Bryan Wells's "Someday at Christmas" for US president Barack Obama and First Lady Michelle Obama at the White House for Christmas in Washington, which aired on December 20, 2009, on American television broadcaster TNT.